 The Institute’s Complaints Panel considers complaints from the public against its members, in relation to their adherence to the ICF Code of Conduct.
 All communication on matters relating to a complaint against a member must be made in writing to the Secretary of the Institute.
 Visit our Guidance for Making a Complaint page for further information.

 The ICF Complaints Panel is currently chaired by Mr John Warren, a retired employment judge, in addition to senior members of the Institute.
-The Appeals Board is chaired by Dr Charles Mynors, a barrister specialising in planning and ecclesiastical law, with particular expertise in trees.
+The Appeals Board is chaired by Dr Charles Mynors FICFor (Hon), a barrister specialising in planning and ecclesiastical law, with particular expertise in trees.